mschreie/hpe_oneview_ansible_handsonlabs/exercises/git.md

 Simple documentation about the most rudimentary tasks

+In this Lab we did all work needed to be done in the git repository for you.
+Still it might make sense to have an idea of what git is and how it works.
 To work with git you need a rudimentary understanding of what git does and how it works.
 Git is a very powerful and flexible revision control system.
 There are many different ways to work with git and different locations of code.

-In our case we will have a
+The most simple way to work with git is to have a
 * origin repository residing on github.com
 * a cloned local copy to work with
 You will edit changes on the local files, commit them to the local repository and push this new version to the origin repository.